What does a Registered Anaesthetic Technician do?

-Being an Anaesthetic Technician is a diverse role.
+Being a Registered Anaesthetic Technician is a diverse role.
 It changes depending on the needs of the patient, the Anaesthetist, the surgeon, the type of surgery and the situations that can occur throughout an operation.
-The role of the Anaesthetic Technician is a mixture of routine and quick flexible thinking.
-Everyday, Anaesthetic Technicians are responsible for ensuring any equipment needed for a patient, including the Anaesthetic machine, is safe, functional and available.
+The role of the Registered Anaesthetic Technician is a mixture of routine and quick flexible thinking.
+Everyday, Registered Anaesthetic Technicians are responsible for ensuring any equipment needed for a patient, including the anaesthetic machine, is safe, functional and available.
 This side of the role takes a systematic and methodical approach to ensure nothing is missed, an incorrectly functioning machine could cost a patient their life.
-Anaesthetic Technicians are highly trained in the wide range of technology used for the induction, maintenance, emergence and monitoring of Anaesthesia.
-On going education is a must with ever changing technology.
-Anaesthetic Technicians have to be aware of what is happening to their patient throughout the operation.
-On occasions Anaesthetic Technicians must act quickly and knowledgeably to react to unexpected life threatening events that can occur suddenly such as a severe life threatening allergic reactions.
-Anaesthetic Technicians also must react to the expected life threatening events such as a major motor vehicle accident where massive injury has been sustained.
-In these situations the role diversifies according to what the Anaesthetist and situation requires to help save a patients life.
-The Anaesthetic Technician interact with patients before surgery offering support and reassurance, the role involves empathy and sympathy in acting as the patient advocate.
-Technicians care for patients from a wide range of ages, cultures and medical status.
+Registered Anaesthetic Technicians are highly trained in the wide range of technology used for the induction, maintenance, emergence and monitoring of Anaesthesia.
+Ongoing education is a must with ever changing technology.
+Registered Anaesthetic Technicians have to be aware of what is happening to their patient throughout the operation.
+On occasions Registered Anaesthetic Technicians must act quickly and knowledgeably to react to unexpected life threatening events that can occur suddenly, such as a severe life threatening allergic reaction.
+Registered Anaesthetic Technicians must also react to the anticipated life threatening events such as a major motor vehicle accident where massive injury has been sustained.
+In these situations the role diversifies according to what the Anaesthetist and situation requires to help save a patient’s life.
+The Registered Anaesthetic Technician interacts with patients before surgery offering support and reassurance, the role involves empathy and sympathy in acting as the patient advocate.
+Registered Anaesthetic Technicians care for patients from a wide range of ages, cultures and medical status.
 From a baby requiring minor ear surgery to a 90 year old requiring major hip surgery.
-A Technician must be educated in caring for a diverse group of people who require a diverse range of surgeries.
-The Anaesthetic Technician is an important part of the operating team, working closely with Anaesthetists and the intraoperative team to create a safe environment for every patient as well as colleagues.
+A Registered Anaesthetic Technician must be educated in caring for a diverse group of people who require a diverse range of surgeries.
+The Registered Anaesthetic Technician is an important part of the operating team, working closely with Anaesthetists and the intraoperative team to create a safe environment for every patient as well as colleagues.
 The diversity of the role and the people you meet and work with make this an exciting and rewarding career.

-I am an overseas qualified Anaesthetic Technician.
-Can I work in New Zealand?
+I have an overseas qualification, can I work in New Zealand?

-To work as a Registered Anaesthetic Technician in New Zealand you must first Register with the Medical Sciences Council of New Zealand (MSCNZ) Register here and hold a current Annual Practicing Certificate.
+To work as a Registered Anaesthetic Technician in New Zealand you must first Register with the Medical Sciences Council of New Zealand (MSCNZ) Register here as well as hold a current Annual Practicing Certificate.

 Registered Anaesthetic Technicians are currently on the Immigration New Zealand skill shortage list.
 So people with these skills are viewed favorable by them.
 Immigration NZ contact options can be found on the following link Immigration NZ

-How do I become a fully qualified Anaesthetic Technician?
+How do I become a Registered Anaesthetic Technician?

-In order to qualify as an Anaesthetic Technician and be eligible for employment, the following requirements must be met:
+In order to practice as a Registered Anaesthetic Technician and be eligible for employment, the following requirements must be met:

-- A pass in the Diploma Applied Science (Anaesthetic Technology)
+- A pass in the Bachelor of Health Science (Perioperative Practice), or Graduate Certificate in Science (Anaesthetic Technology)

-- A pass in the NZATS Registration Exam which is sat after successful completion of the Diploma
+- A pass in the MSC Registration Exam which is sat after successful completion of the academic program (TBC for degree program)

-What if I have already studied university-level biology or physics, or if I have a Nursing degree?
+What if I have already studied university-level biology or physics, or if I have a Nursing/Paramedic degree?

 Students with relevant university papers in HAP (Human Anatomy & Physiology) or Biophysics must meet specific requirements in order that the papers can be formally cross-credited, as follows: